 Once they reach the ileum, the largest part of the small intestines, the male and female worms mate, after which the male worm die and are expelled from the bowels through defecation.
 The pregnant female worm travels through the large intestine towards the rectum.

-The female worms leave the body, through the anus, to lay the eggs on the skin around the anus, to provide the eggs with the oxygen they need to develop.
+The female worms leave the body through the anus to lay the eggs on the skin around the anus to provide the eggs with the oxygen they need to develop.

 This process is repeated when the eggs are ingested.

-It is not uncommon for a threadworm infection to go unnoticed, as they may not cause any symptoms (asymptomatic).
+It is not uncommon for a threadworm infection to go unnoticed, as it may not cause any symptoms (asymptomatic).
 Though there are some signs to look out for if you suspect you or your child are infected with threadworms:

 A threadworm infestation can be confirmed through analysis of a provided sample.
 A piece of tape is placed over the skin around the anus to catch eggs.
 The strip of tape is then examined under a microscope to confirm the presence of threadworm eggs.

-Alternatively, a swab from under the finger nails or around the back passage may be taken and examined to confirm the presence of threadworm eggs.
+Alternatively, a swab from under the fingernails or around the back passage may be taken and examined to confirm the presence of threadworm eggs.

-Fortunately, threadworm infections pose little long term health threats and are simple to treat with over-the-counter medicines.
+Fortunately, threadworm infections pose little long-term health threats and are simple to treat with over-the-counter medicines.

 Threadworm infestations are typically treated with an anthelmintic (antiparasitic) medicine known as mebendazole.

-In most cases, only one dose of mebendazole is needed to clear the infection, though you may be advised to take a second dose 2 weeks later to ensure the worms are eradicated and prevent reinfection.
+In most cases, only one dose of mebendazole is needed to clear the infection, though you may be advised to take a second dose two weeks later to ensure the worms are eradicated and prevent reinfection.